A beautiful photo of Stonehenge, the birthplace of archeoastronomy

 You might also be interested in:

 There are over 900 rings of stone located in the British Isles.
-The most famous of these stone rings is Stonehenge.
-Stonehenge is in England.
-Stonehenge is a mysterious sight.
-There's these huge stones...more
+The most famous of these stone rings is of course, Stonehenge.
+Stonehenge lies in Wiltshire, England.
+Stonehenge is so mysterious that it...more